dpellegr/PolyGear/README.md

 ### I still have difficulties using the library, any further advice?

 When you are developing your design, think as gears as smooth cylinders (spur) and cones (bevel) determined by their reference radius.
 You need to have these well specified.
-Then you can let the library take care of producing properly meshing teeth on their surfaces.
+The library will then take care of producing properly meshing teeth on their lateral surfaces.

 ## Examples: